gingerchicken/como-client/README.md

 ## Thanks
 ### The Wurst Project
-While developing this I was aided by the source code of the [Wurst Project](https://github.com/Wurst-Imperium/Wurst7), since this was my first ever mod for Minecraft that I had made, I was quite unfamiliar with the way Minecraft and its APIs work etc. therefore, by looking some parts of Wurst's source code, I could quickly understand the API and start making this mod.
+While developing this I was aided by the source code of the [Wurst Project](https://github.com/Wurst-Imperium/Wurst7), since this is my first ever mod for Minecraft, I was quite unfamiliar with the way Minecraft and its APIs work etc. therefore, by looking some parts of Wurst's source code, I could quickly understand the API and start making this mod.